Public docs that make the platform easier to trust.

 Entities and zones

-This is one of the strongest ideas in the product.
 Raw device IO becomes readable building language before it enters automation logic.
+This keeps the platform understandable at scale.

 Readable naming